Fearless Fire Company

 Section 1.
 The Company shall hold its regular stated meetings the first Monday of the month at 6:00 PM, except in July and August.
 Should the first Monday of the month be a legal holiday, then the meeting shall be held the following Monday at 6:00 PM.

 Section 2.
-Special meetings may be called by the President whenever he deems it necessary and shall be called upon the written request of five (5) Active members, in which event the President shall cause the Recording Secretary to issue a call for a special meeting.
-Members shall be notified by posting notice on the bulletin board five (5) days prior to the meeting.
+Special meetings may be called by the President when he/she deems it necessary or when requested, in writing, by five (5) Active members, in which event the President shall cause the Recording Secretary to issue a call for a special meeting.
+Members shall be notified by e-mail and by posting notice on the bulletin board five (5) days prior to the meeting.
 Said notice to state the time and purpose of the meeting.

 Section 3.
-Active members present shall constitute a quorum.
+One more than half the Active members present shall constitute a quorum.

 Section 1.
-There shall be four (4) classes of membership, namely: Life, Active, Social and Ladies Association.
-Application for Membership cannot be removed from the Club.
+There shall be five (5) classes of membership, namely: Charter, Life, Active, Social and Social Life.
+Applications for Membership cannot be removed from the Club.
 All Applications must be filled out in the Club.

 Section 2.
 Applicants for ACTIVE Membership must be citizens of the United States of America, not under 21 years of age, of good moral character, sound mentally, and must serve a one (1) year probationary period as a SOCIAL member.